 Studies show prostate cancer risk may double for heavy smokers.
 Smoking is also linked to a higher risk of dying from prostate cancer.
-However, within 10 years of quitting smoking, your risk goes down to that of a non-smoker the same age.
+However, within 10 years of quitting, your risk for prostate cancer goes down to that of a non-smoker the same age.

-Prostate cancer numbers and deaths vary around the world.
-Numbers are low but rising in Asian countries.
-Numbers are medium in Central America and Western Africa.
-They are higher in North America and Northern Europe.
-The higher rates may be due to better or more screening procedures, heredity, poor diets, lack of exercise habits, and environmental exposures.
+Prostate cancer numbers and deaths vary around the world but are higher in North America and Northern Europe.
+Higher rates may be due to better or more screening procedures, heredity, poor diets, lack of exercise habits, and environmental exposures.

 Diet and lifestyle may affect the risk of prostate cancer.
 It isn't clear exactly how.
-The risk may be higher for those who eat more calories, fat and refined sugar and not enough fruits and vegetables.
+Your risk may be higher if you eat more calories, animal fats, refined sugar and not enough fruits and vegetables.
 A lack of exercise is also linked to poor outcomes.
 Obesity (or being very overweight) is known to increase a man's risk of dying from prostate cancer.
 One way to decrease your risk is to lose weight, and keep it off.

 Can Prostate Cancer Be Prevented?

-Doing things that are heart healthy, you will also keep your prostate healthy.
-Eating right, exercising, watching your weight, and not smoking can improve your health and help avoid prostate cancer.
+Doing things that are "heart healthy", will also keep your prostate healthy.
+Eating right, exercising, watching your weight and not smoking can be good for your health and help you avoid prostate cancer.

-There is still debate on how to prevent prostate cancer.
-Some health care providers believe drugs like finasteride (Proscar) and dutasteride (Avodart) can prevent it.
+Some healthcare providers believe drugs like finasteride (Proscar ®) and dutasteride (Avodart ®) can prevent prostate cancer.
 Others believe they only slow the development of prostate cancer.
 Studies do show that men taking these drugs were less likely to be diagnosed with prostate cancer.
 Still, it is not clear if these drugs are affective so you should talk to your doctor about the possible side effects.